Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Method

 To avoid disrupting the cross-attention module and to stabilize the training process, we fuse the synthetic descriptive feature with the visual feature only at the last stage, $s=4$, of the primary module.
 In this integration, the model leverages the semantic consistency of similar lesions to enhance the visual features in regions relevant to the descriptions.

-\myparagraph{Label-Informed Textual Guidance.} We utilize the pretrained CLIP model~\citep{clip} to encode the predefined text labels for each OCT dataset, as the example shown in~\cref{fig:teaser} (a).
+\myparagraph{Label-Derived Description Module.} We utilize the pretrained CLIP model~\cite{clip} to encode the predefined text labels for each OCT dataset, as the example shown in~\cref{fig:teaser_2} (a).
 The encoded features are denoted as $F^{clip} \in \mathbb{R}^{K \times C^{clip}}$, where $K$ represents the number of categories, including \textit{background}, and $C^{clip}$ is the dimension of the encoded features.
-The CLIP-encoded features are used to create similarity maps with the features generated by the visual branches.
+The CLIP-encoded features are used to create similarity maps with the features generated by the visual modules.
 To achieve this, we need an adaptor to learn the characteristics of each lesion and align the vector dimensions.